cyclus/cyclus.github.com/source/cep/cep18.rst

 A RequestConstraint provides an ability to determine constraints on a facility's series of requests.
-Some constraints may require conversion functions which convert a given resource specification into a measureable value related to a constraint.
+Some constraints may require conversion functions which convert a given resource specification into a measurable value related to a constraint.
 At present, two types of RequestConstraints are provided, given the available use cases.